PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 To review the options available, use the command `/prison debug help`.
 There are also debug targets that only enable specific debug statements and the list of the available targets can be displayed with `/prison debug targets`.

+Please note, on busy servers, hundreds of messages can be logged in a very short amount of time.
+Therefore, one feature of the debug command is that it can target a specific user and only log a specified number of statements.
+That way, if you need to collect logs for sellall or block break events, you can enable it for yourself, or another player, do a few transactions, and it will auto shutoff.
+Please see the help text below for more information on how to use that feature.

 ```
 >prison debug help
-[12:16:39 INFO]: ---------- < Cmd: /prison debug > ------------- (3.2.11-alpha.9)
+[23:02:19 INFO]: ---------- < Cmd: /prison debug > ------------- (3.3.0-alpha.18d)
-[12:16:39 INFO]: Enables debugging and trouble shooting information.
+[23:02:19 INFO]: Enables debugging and trouble shooting information.
 For internal use only.
 Do not use unless instructed.
+This will add a lot of data to the console.
-[12:16:39 INFO]: /prison debug [targets]
+[23:02:19 INFO]: /prison debug [targets]
-[12:16:39 INFO]: [targets] Optional.
-Enable or disable a debugging target. [on, off, targets, jarScan, testPlayerUtil, testLocale, rankup] Use 'targets' to list all available targets.
-Use 'on' or 'off' to toggle on and off individual targets, or all targets if no target is specified.  jarScan will identify what Java version compiled the class files within the listed jars
+[23:02:19 INFO]: [targets] Optional.
+Enable or disable a debugging target, or set a count down timer. [on, off, targets, (count-down-timer), selective, jarScan, testPlayerUtil, testLocale, rankup, blockConstraints, player=<playerName> ] Use 'targets' to list all available targets.
+Use 'on' or 'off' to toggle on and off individual targets, or 'all' targets if no target is specified.
+If any targets are enabled, then debug in general will be enabled.
+Selective will only activate debug with the specified targets.
+A positive integer value will enable the count down timer mode to enable debug mode for a number of loggings, then debug mode will be turned off. jarScan will identify what Java version compiled the class files within the listed jars.
+If a player name is given, all debug messages that are tracked by player name will only be logged for that player.
+Example: `/debug playerName=RoyalBlueRanger 5` will log only 5 debug messages for that player, then debug mode will be disabled.
-[12:16:39 INFO]: Permissions:
+[23:02:19 INFO]: Permissions:
-[12:16:39 INFO]:    prison.debug
+[23:02:19 INFO]:    prison.debug
+[23:02:19 INFO]: Aliases:
+[23:02:19 INFO]:    [prison support debug]

 >prison debug targets
-[12:17:19 INFO]: Global Debug Logging is enabled
+[23:03:19 INFO]: Global Debug Logging is disabled
-[12:17:19 INFO]: .
-Valid Targets: all, on, off, blockBreak, blockBreakFortune, rankup, support
+[23:03:19 INFO]: .
+Valid Targets: all, on, off, blockBreak, blockBreakFortune, targetBlockMismatch, rankup, blockConstraints

 >prison debug
 [12:18:18 INFO]: Global Debug Logging is enabled
 [12:18:18 INFO]: .
-Valid Targets: all, on, off, blockBreak, blockBreakFortune, rankup, support
+Valid Targets: all, on, off, blockBreak, blockBreakFortune, targetBlockMismatch, rankup, blockConstraints

 >prison debug
 [12:18:20 INFO]: Global Debug Logging is disabled
 [12:18:20 INFO]: .
-Valid Targets: all, on, off, blockBreak, blockBreakFortune, rankup, support
+Valid Targets: all, on, off, blockBreak, blockBreakFortune, targetBlockMismatch, rankup, blockConstraints
 ```

 It should be noted that every time you use the command, other than with the help keyword, it will always show the current status of the debugging information.
 It will show if the global logging is enabled or not, and if any targets are enabled, it will list all of the active ones.
 Plus it will show all of the available targets too.